-Estate Planning for Your Younger Family.
+Estate Planning for Your Younger Family: 5 Important Documents To Have In Place

-DID YOU KNOW: According to AARP alone in the United States, only 24% of 18-to-34-year-olds and only 27% of 25-to-54-year-olds have a Will
+According to AARP alone in the United States, only 24% of 18-to-34-year-olds and only 27% of 25-to-54-year-olds have a Will

-If you have minor children, you should not wait to establish a proper estate plan.
+Having minor children, you should not wait to establish a proper estate plan.
 Everyone hopes to be around long enough to raise their child or children into adulthood, but sometimes life has other plans.

 The consequences of failing to plan:

-If you die without a will or without having an estate plan, your assets will likely go through the probate process, which can be costly and time-consuming.
+If you die without a will or an estate plan, your assets will likely go through the probate process, which can be costly and time-consuming.
 Florida law will decide how your assets are distributed, and the fees and expenses associated with probate will be deducted from your estate, reducing the amount that goes to your loved ones.

 So the question becomes who will look after your kids if something happens to you and how will your assets be distributed among your loved ones without any disputes?

-In such cases, it becomes very important to have a valid will or trust in place so that your family will be cared for.
-Let's have a look at the 5 steps you need to take before you set an estate plan for your younger family.
+In such cases, it's crucial to have a valid will or trust in place so that your family will be cared for.

 1. Drafting a Will